Revamp-HRMS/hrms-revamp-v1/README.md

 ## Introduction:
 The Appraisal Portal is a Java Spring Boot application designed to digitize and streamline the employee performance appraisal process within the organization.
 This portal provides a centralized platform for employees to submit self-appraisals and for managers to review, evaluate, and provide feedback, facilitating a more efficient and transparent appraisal workflow.

+## Problem Statement:
+The current appraisal process within our organization is manual and involves employees individually completing appraisal documents and self-assessing their performance.
+These documents are then submitted to managers or mentors for further evaluation, where ratings are assigned based on the employee's self-assessment.
+This approach is labor-intensive, prone to inaccuracies, and lacks transparency, hindering our ability to effectively assess employee performance and provide meaningful feedback.

+## Proposed Solution:
+To address these challenges, we are implementing a comprehensive solution leveraging a Java Spring Boot application.
+This application will establish a centralized digital portal tailored for the employee appraisal process.
+Through this portal, employees will securely log in, access the digital appraisal form, and electronically submit their assessments.
+Subsequently, the submitted forms will be routed to the respective managers for evaluation.
+Managers will then provide ratings and constructive feedback within the digital platform.
+Upon completion, the appraisal forms will be automatically forwarded to the HR department for final review and approval.

+## Benefits of the Solution:
+- **Enhanced Efficiency:** The digitalization of the appraisal process streamlines workflows, reducing manual efforts and expediting the evaluation cycle.
+- **Increased Accuracy:** By eliminating manual data entry and paper-based processes, the likelihood of errors is significantly mitigated, ensuring more precise assessments.
+- **Transparency and Accountability:** Providing employees and managers with access to a centralized digital platform fosters transparency and accountability throughout the appraisal process, enhancing trust and fairness.
+- **Data Security:** Robust security measures, including secure login credentials and data encryption, safeguard sensitive appraisal data, preserving confidentiality and integrity.
+- **Improved Communication:** The digital portal facilitates seamless communication among employees, managers, and HR, enabling effective collaboration and communication of expectations and objectives.

 ## Features:

 ### 1. User Authentication: